zliu41/CIPs/CIP-plutus-modules/README.md

 Both these rules require adjusting deBruin numbers in the UPLC implementation.

+The intention here is to implement module-level recursion using a cyclic data-structure--the value restriction guarantees that the module value `Self` is not needed to compute the top-level value of the module, and thus there is no risk of falling into an infinite loop at this point.
+(Of course, a recursive function can loop *when it is called*, but constructing the function itself cannot loop because it must be a syntactic λ-expression).
+This is a *more efficient* way to implement recursion than the fixpoint combinators currently used in UPLC, and so will probably become the preferred way to implement recursion.

 #### Variation: Tuples of modules

 This variation changes the way modules are referenced in scripts: in